Home Guides Guide 1

 Individual Stocks

-While individual stocks can offer higher returns, they come with significantly higher risk.
-We generally recommend limiting individual stock holdings to no more than 5-10% of your portfolio, and only after you've established a solid ETF foundation.
+While individual stocks may offer higher return potential, they come with significantly higher risk.
+Many investment educators suggest limiting individual stock holdings to a small portion of a portfolio, and only after establishing a foundation of diversified investments.

 Building Your First Portfolio